prototaxites/mgannotate/README.md

 * `annotations`:
     - `metaeuk/{assemblyid}/`: MetaEuk protein and nucleotide fasta files of predicted genes, and GFF files
     - `eggnog-mapper/{assemblyid}/`: eggnog-mapper annotation files
-* `coverage`:
-    - `counts`: per-sample tsv files of gene counts for the associated assembly
-    - `annotation_counts`: eggnog-mapper output with associated gene counts, and GO summary CSV files
+* `coverage`: eggnog-mapper output with tagged with additional information on read counts and GFF data, and GO summary CSV files
-    - `GO_df_long.csv`: GO summaries for all samples merged into one summary file
+* `GO_df_long.csv`: GO summaries for all samples merged into one summary file
 * `taxonomy/{assemblyid}_taxdb/`: MMseqs taxonomy DBs for the unfiltered assemblies.

 ## Attribution